ricardorauber/StrapiSwift/README.md

 ### Image Upload

-As we usually do a lot of image uploading, like updating your profile picture, we have a convenience method to do that:
+As we usually do a lot of image uploading, like updating your profile picture, we have a convenience method for that:

 ```swift
 let strapi = Strapi.shared